 There is a huge park surrounding the impressive buildings where you can relax with a picnic – weather permitting – or you can explore the area to find the spots used in movies and TV shows (including Bridgerton!)

 What to do there: Number 1 Royal Crescent is open to tours and included in many Bath tours.
 You can see what life was like for the wealthy in the 18th century, and the servants too.
 Who doesn’t love a look into luxury?

 #11 – Museum of East Asian Art

-Why it’s awesome: Of the 2,000 plus items in the Museum of East Asian Art, some date back more than 7,000 years!
-This impressive collection has artefacts from China, Japan, Korea, and Southeast Asian history.
-The museum is inside a gorgeous Georgian townhouse, but it’s refreshing to find something that isn’t antique British furniture or art inside and is a must on any culture vulture’s Bath itinerary!
+Why it’s awesome: There are 2,000+ items in the Museum of East Asian Art, some dating back more than 7,000 years!
+This impressive collection has artefacts from China, Japan, Korea, and Southeast Asian history, all within a gorgeous Georgian townhouse.
+It’s refreshing to find something that isn’t antique British furniture or art inside!

-What to do there: The museum has an impressive permanent collection, but there are a number of temporary exhibits too.
-So, check out what’s on when you’re in town as there’s bound to be something cool and interesting!
-It’s also worth seeing what’s happening in the museum’s events programme.
-It’s definitely a good idea to visit the shop too, especially if you want to stock up on Asian products!
+What to do there: The museum has an impressive permanent collection, but there are a number of temporary exhibits that come through too.
+Make sure you check out what’s on when you’re in town as there’s bound to be something cool and interesting!
+Stop by the gift shop to see loads of cool Asian products!

 Get insured for your trip to Bath!

-So, that concludes our list of the best places to visit in Bath.
-We hope that you’ve found it informative and useful, and as well as giving you plenty of Bath vacation ideas, you also have a better idea of the best places to stay in Bath too!
+That concludes the list of the best places to visit in Bath.
+We hope that you’ve found it useful, as well as giving you plenty of Bath holiday ideas.

-You’ll find everything you could want from a British city break when you travel to Bath – fascinating culture, intricate architecture, and a great food and drink scene.
-You might even end up having to book a couple of days longer than you initially planned on spending here!
+You’ll find everything you could want from a British city break when you travel to Bath – fascinating culture, intricate architecture, and a great food and drink scene!